daisyjaneabasolo/Laboratory-Work1-Activity-PowerBI/README.md

 - **Are sales consistent across dates?**
   No, sales are very inconsistent.
 They dropped a lot, from about $80,000 in 2024 to around $10,000 in 2025.

-- **Business recommendation:**
+- **What business recommendation can you suggest?**
-  Investigate why sales dropped almost 87% in 2025.
-Focus marketing on the West and East regions, and on Electronics and Furniture, since these bring in the most sales.
+  The most important action is to find out why sales dropped almost 87% in 2025.
+The business should also focus its marketing budget on the West and East regions, and on Electronics and Furniture, since these bring in the most sales.

 ---